Close Menu

 Facebook Twitter Pinterest Copy Link

 Yes, dogs are allowed in Acadia National Park, making it one of the most pet-friendly national parks in the United States.
-Unlike many other national parks that restrict pets to paved areas only, Acadia welcomes dogs on most of its trails and carriage roads.

-This makes it a perfect destination for pet owners who want to enjoy nature without leaving their companions behind.
-However, bringing your dog to Acadia comes with important rules and responsibilities.
-Understanding these guidelines before your visit will help ensure a safe and enjoyable experience for everyone.
+This makes it perfect for pet owners who want to enjoy nature without leaving companions behind.
+However, bringing your dog comes with important rules and responsibilities.

 Pet Policy and Leash Requirements at Acadia